 As remote working looks set to stay part of how we work in the future, internal content writing will only become more crucial in keeping colleagues informed, engaged, and motivated.
+After all:

 Culture eats strategy for breakfast – Peter Drucker